svenefftinge/xtext-lsp-workshop/Excercise_00 Setup.md

 You can now import the eclipse projects, by using the `Import Existing Projects`-Wizard.
 You might need to do a clean build after importing.

+## Set the target platform

+The LSP4E plug.in needs additional plugins on the classpath, which you need to add to the target platform.
+To do so, open the `Preferences` and therein `Plug-in Development/Target Platform`.

+You should see an entry called `LSP4E Target Platform`.
+Please activate and apply.

 ## Start the language server

 We have configured all the clients to connect to the language server via a socket.